KLKO

 KLKO (93.7 FM, "93.7 Jack FM") is a radio station licensed to serve Elko, Nevada.
 The station is owned by Elko Broadcasting Company.
 It airs an adult hits music format.
+The station previously used the similarly themed "Bob FM" format, which is also an Adult Hits style that predates the "Jack FM" branding trend in the United States.